-Current Asset Long-Term Liability
+Current Long-Term Asset Liability

-Net operating loss carryforward Valuation allowance \$ 20,000 (20,000) \$
+Net operating loss carryforward \$ 20,000 \$

+Valuation allowance (20,000)

-Asset (liability) \$ \$
+Asset (liability) \$ \$ \$

 The valuation allowance at March 31, 2001 relates primarily to tax assets associated with net operating losses.
 Management's assessment is that the nature of future taxable income may not allow the Company to realize the tax benefits of net operating losses within the prescribed carry forward period.
 Accordingly, an appropriate valuation allowance has been made.